dropbox/ttvc/README.md

 ## Developing

-This package expects node version 16 or greater, and the `yarn` package manager.
+To develop this package, you will need node version 16 or greater, and the `yarn` package manager.
 Once you have these prerequisites, install project dependencies with:

 ```
 yarn install